 A compiler generates errors and warnings only after the compilation process is completed.
 It is, therefore, difficult to debug and sort out errors in a program since the complete source code needs to be checked, unlike an interpreter.

-A compiler supports static memory allocation and it does not support dynamic memory allocation.
+A compiler supports only static memory allocation and does not support dynamic memory allocation.

-The programming languages that use compilers are C, C++, COBOL, ALGOL, BASIC, Go, Haskell, Java and much more.
+The programming languages that use compilation are C, C++, COBOL, ALGOL, BASIC, Go, Haskell, Java, etc.

 A compiler performs different tasks such as: